alttch/psrt/proto.md

 ## Data socket

-Note: Data socket is forcibly disconnected by the server when the client is disconnected from the control socket.
+Note: A data socket is forcibly disconnected by the server when the client is disconnected from the control socket.

 ### Greetings